 I had given up on music and left it to the wind because it didn’t seem attainable.
 I was working towards a career, becoming a mother and a wife, and music seemed like a lucid dream I could never reach.
 Then there she was, Mickey Shiloh, on my Instagram feed.
 Not too long after that day, Mickey invited people to Zoom with her, record songs, and become partners with her in music.
 I hopped on the Mickey train ride, drank the juice, and showed up at the Zooms.
 I pitched lines, had conversations, and her baby, HRDRV, emerged.
 It was a no-brainer for me.

-I often have melodies and lyrics flooding my head, so I either memo them or write them down.
-I then look to find a producer who can build around what I have done, I have only had this happen to me successfully less than five times, and I can count that on one hand.
+Ashley Quinter: I often have melodies and lyrics flooding my head, so I either memo them or write them down.
+Then, I look to find a producer who can build around what I have done, I have only had this happen to me successfully less than five times, and I can count that on one hand.

 That is how my debut single, ‘The Light,’ came to be.
 The rest of the time, I listen to instrumentals from various producers or on HRDRV’s beat library.
 I listen until I feel something.
 Once I feel something, I turn on the mic to capture the initial inspiration.
 Sometimes I can write a song like that in under 2 hours.
 Other times, I can write a song like that but will go through it over and over, making several revisions to lines, words, cadences, etc.

 The biggest challenge for me, when I started, was trusting my comps, and now that I have gotten to a place where I trust that, mixing the records myself has opened a whole new can of worms.
 If I feel something is off, I will work on the record over time, often coming back to it to either reduce or add to it until I feel it’s mixed enough and ready to go.